 In the meantime, technology incubator Not Impossible Labs also launched multiple assistive technology initiatives.
-This includes the 3D printing prosthetic limbs, supporting people with hearing disabilities to help them engage in concerts, and building adaptive skateboarding technology for individuals with visual impairments.
+This includes the 3D printing of prosthetic limbs, supporting people with hearing disabilities to help them engage in concerts, and building adaptive skateboarding technology for individuals with visual impairments.

 Startups such as Whill, Kinova Robotics, OrCam Technologies have collectively accumulated more than $200 million in funding for their assistive technology products:

-- Whill builds electric personal mobility vehicles which help people with physical disabilities to quickly pilot and move across
+- Whill builds electric personal mobility vehicles which help people with physical disabilities to quickly pilot and move across.

 - Kinova makes a variety of robotic arms for both industrial and personal use.
 This includes the JACO assistive robot for individuals with physical disabilities.